Best AI Courses for Architects in 2026

 - Is prompt engineering useful for architects?

-- Should architects learn to code AI tools?
+- Should architects learn technical AI or coding?

-- Only if they want custom workflows.
+- Only if the practice is building custom tools, evaluating technical vendors, or working with computational design and data workflows.
 Most architects should start with no-code GenAI literacy.

 - Can AI replace architectural judgment?

-- No. AI can support drafts and organization, but design, safety, code, and client decisions remain professional responsibilities.
+- No. AI can support drafts, visualization prompts, and organization, but design quality, safety, accessibility, code interpretation, constructability, and client decisions remain professional responsibilities.

 Related Resources